spica-engine/spica/docs/content/guide/bucket.md

 `Primary field`: Primary field is mainly used for building relations between data.

-`Visible on list`: Effects the list view on Spica Client.
-Defines wether the field will be shown on list view by default.
+`Visible on the list`: Effects the list view on Spica Client.
+Defines whether the field will be shown on list view by default.

 `Translate`: Marks the field as translatable.
 For more information please check [Translation and Localization](###translation-and-localization) section.